-When an allegation/concern is identified brief details should be obtained and passed to the Head Teacher as soon as possible.
+When an allegation/concern is identified brief details should be obtained and passed to the Headteacher as soon as possible.

-Date: Time

 Allegation/Concern made by:

 Who the allegation/concern is made against:

-NB: The subject of the allegation should not be inf ormed without first seeking advice
+NB: The subject of the allegation should not be inj formed without first seeking advice

 Allegation/concern first received by:

 Brief details of the allegation:

 Date of alleged/concern incident:

 Does this allegation involve a restraint?
 YES / NO / NYK

+1.25 / 1.15 / 1.11.1

 Case manager appointed and to complete tracking form

-Allegations which appear to meet the criteria should be referred to LADO within 24 hours (see Note 1)

-Does this appear to meet the criteria for a LADO referral?
+Does this appear to meet the criteria should LADO referral?
 YES / NO

 If no, are you recording the incident as a Low- Level Concern?
-YES / NO
+YES / NO If you answer Yes- Record rationale for decision making here:

 Referred to LADO: YES / NO Date:

 Advice given:

 Date:

 Action to be taken:

 Suspension should never be automatic but should be considered and rationale given for decisions made.
-See Appendix B Decision to suspend YES / NO / NA
+Decisi on to suspend YES / NO / NA

-Information gathered about the allegation
+formation gathered about the allegation.

 Staff witnesses Account taken Copy forwarded to LADO

 1.

 2.

 3.

 Student witnesses

 1.

 2.

 3.

 4

 Plan of setting/classroom etc

 Chronology of events

 1 st Aid log

+Full details seth and

-Full details gathered
+Full details gathered.
 Student name:

 Date of Birth

 Address:

+Addiess.

 Is the student known to Social Care?
 YES / NO

-Does the student have Special Educational YES / NO If yes - details
+Does the student have Special Educational YES /

-Needs?
+Needs? ,

 Has the student raised previous concerns?
 YES / NO If yes - details

 Staff full name:

+Data of Direk

-Date of Birth:
+Date of Birth: Address:

-Address:
+Address.

 Has this person raised concerns before?

+•

-Informing others
+forming others

 Have parents of the student been informed?

 Details of response

-Staff members should be informed of the allegation ASAP - on advice from LADO
+Staff members should be informed of the allega -

 Has the staff member been informed?
-YES / NO
+YES / NU

-Name of Key person nominated to feedback to
+Name of Key person nominated to feedback to them:

-them:

 Outcome of LADO consultation

+Cuttonic of LADO tonsultation

-Does this meet LADO criteria: YES / NO
+Does this meet LADO criteria: YES / N 0

 Further action required:

+YES / NO /NA

-Professional Strategy Meeting to be held: YES / NO /NA
+Professional Strategy Meeting to be held:

 Professional Strategy Meeting date:

 Attended by Case Manager: YES / NO / NA

 Minutes received: YES / NO /NA

 Outcome: - please circle Unfounded Unsubstantiated

-False Substantiated Malicious
+False Substantiated

+Malicious

-The information will be referred to in any future reference YES/NO
+The information will be referred to in any YES/NO

+future reference

 Disciplinary investigation to be held: YES / NO / NA

 Staff member informed of outcome: YES / NO

-Parents informed of outcome (no info about the staff member should be shared): YES / NO
+Parents informed of outcome (no info about YES / NO

+the staff member should be shared):

 Chair of governors informed: YES / NO /NA

 Details added to overview table: YES / NO

 Outcome:

+Has a referral to the Disclosure and Barring YES/NO/NA

+Service (DBS) if the person has been dismissed

+or removed due to safeguarding concerns or

+would have been had they not resigned.